 Oh, yeah, it goes way back.
-So when I was a kid, I was emerging hacker phone freak in the early 70s and 80s.
+So, when I was a kid, I was an emerging hacker phone freak in the early 70s and 80s.
 Of course, that was before any of that was sort of frowned upon, right?
-My parents, they distracted me with STEM and pushed me into a career life sciences and medicine.
+My parents, they distracted me with STEM and pushed me into a career in life sciences and medicine.
 So I did go through medical school, started practicing medicine.
-But then around that time, I decided to career medicine really wasn't for me.
+But then around that time, I decided a career in medicine really wasn't for me.
 And one of the closest computer companies to my location at the time was IBM.
-And then I started working at other companies in a security and it capacity later.
-But just more recently, I had the pleasure of building a cybersecurity compliance and IT risk organization at a large multinational medical devices, supplies pharmaceuticals company.
-And then after that large company was acquired in and around 2014 2015, and went on to become a CEO of a multinational sensors and controls company.
+And then I started working at other companies in a security and IT capacity later.
+But just more recently, I had the pleasure of building a cybersecurity compliance and IT risk organization at a large multinational medical devices/supplies/pharmaceuticals company.
+And then, after that large company was acquired in and around 2014, 2015, I went on to become a CEO of a multinational sensors and controls company.

 Hank Schless 02:31

 Wow.
 Okay, so you've covered the gamut here.
 And this is part of why I'm so excited to have you on here.
 But before I ask you anything else?
-So for me, I'm a bit younger, the whole early emerging hacking the whole phone phreaking thing is something that I really only read about.
-So my question to you is, were you one of my favorite books is called to the dead cow.
-Were you part of one of those groups, I don't know if you can tell me or if it's top secret.
+So,for me, I'm a bit younger, the whole early, emerging hacking, the whole phone thing is something that I really only read about.
+So my question to you is, were you what, in one of my favorite books, is called “The Dead Cow.”
+Were you part of one of those groups?
+I don't know if you can tell me or if it's top secret.

 Joseph Davis 02:55

 Nothing's really top secret.
-One of the things I go by some of the best hackers in the world have never been recognized because they stay kind of under the covers.
-And that's something that I tried to do early on, and not so much my career, but in my hobby days.
-But yes, I mean, I was very, very much obsessed with SS seven switching.
-And for all those techies out there that understand what that is.
-It essentially is the packet switching backbone, if you will, of a telecommunications or phone network.
-And that was something I was really, really focused on when I was a kid, trying to understand them trying to understand how they worked, understanding how to do administration around them and things like that.
-And many times we would gather we being the hacker community would gather around a bulletin board system BBs, and we would share information that we had gathered ourselves.
-So yes, I mean, long story short, that evolved into later on in the 90s, becoming a part of those emerging teams of security researchers.
+One of the things I go by is that some of the best hackers in the world have never been recognized because they stay kind of under the covers.
+And that's something that I tried to do early on, and not so much my career but in my hobby days.
+But yes, I mean, I was very, very much obsessed with SS7 switching.
+And for all those techies out there that understand what that is, it essentially is the packet switching backbone, if you will, of a telecommunications or phone network.
+And that was something I was really, really focused on when I was a kid, trying to understand them, trying to understand how they worked, understanding how to do administration around them and things like that.
+And many times we would gather –– we being the hacker community –– would gather around a bulletin board system BBS, and we would share information that we had gathered ourselves.
+So yes, I mean, long story short, that evolved later on in the 90s, becoming a part of those emerging teams of security researchers.

 Hank Schless 03:52

-So it sounds like parents attempts to redirect you in the life sciences are not totally for naught.
+So it sounds like parents’ attempts to redirect you in the life sciences are not totally for naught.
 But seems like it's led you to a place that you're pretty happy with, which is the important thing.
-As someone who's been in the security industry for such a long time.
-What's kind of one threat that's persisted through your career, maybe even been any new ones that have popped up recently, but I always like to kind of hear about how things are the same but different or different, but the same?
+As someone who's been in the security industry for such a long time, what's kind of one threat that's persisted through your career, any new ones that have popped up recently.
+I always like to kind of hear about how things are the same but different or different but the same.